-Autoimmune diseases can take a number of different forms, including rheumatoid arthritis, lupus, multiple sclerosis, type 1 diabetes, and 75 less familiar diseases.
-These diseases often stem from a genetic predisposition, but also need an environmental factor to take hold.
-Although these triggers are poorly understood, some women claim that contraceptives, such as IUDs and birth control pills are the cause of their diseases.
-Out of the estimated 24 million Americans who suffer from these diseases, 80 percent are women.
+Autoimmune disease can take a number of different forms, including rheumatoid arthritis, lupus, multiple sclerosis, type 1 diabetes, and around 75 other, less well-known diseases.
+These diseases often stem from a genetic predisposition, but they also need an environmental factor to take hold.

-Dr. Lisa Sammaritano, an Associate Professor of Clinical Medicine at the Hospital for Special Surgery and Weill-Cornell Medical College in New York, says the various parts of our immune systems are meant to fight off disease and infections, but sometimes, “our immune systems can turn against us,” causing inflammation within the body.
-The reason why this happens is not completely understood.
+Dr. Lisa Sammaritano, Associate Professor of Clinical Medicine at the Hospital for Special Surgery and Weill-Cornell Medical College in New York, explains that various parts of our immune systems are meant to fight off disease and infections.
+But sometimes the immune system can actually cause inflammation within the body.
+The underlying reason for this is not completely understood.
 But Sammaritano says it’s believed to be the result of the immune system mistaking parts of the body for external infectious organisms.

-Dr. Kristen Demoruelle, an Assistant Professor of Medicine at the University of Colorado-Denver, says that exogenous estrogen from oral contraceptives has been associated with increased risk of lupus, but it’s hard to come to any definitive conclusions because further research is needed.
+Assistant Professor of Medicine at the University of Colorado-Denver, Dr. Kristen Demoruelle explains that exogenous estrogen from oral contraceptives has been associated with an increased risk of one autoimmune disease, lupus.
+But, again, it’s hard to come to any definitive conclusions beyond that without more extensive research.